jakzo/SlzMods/projects/Bonelab/SpeedrunTimer/README.md

 If you've set up the autosplitter you may not want the in-game timer anymore.
 You can disable it by setting the `hide` option to `true` (see instructions below).

+## Input Viewer

+This mod also supports an input viewer for showing your controller inputs and headset position to be used as an overlay for gameplay recordings.
+You can find instructions to install the input viewer [here](https://jakzo.github.io/SlzSpeedrunTools/).

 # Configuration

 You can change some settings by editing the file at `BONELAB/MelonLoader/MelonPreferences.cfg` or by using MelonPreferencesManager: